 The primary considerations for undergraduate admission are your artistic and intellectual promise and your academic record.
-You must have graduated from high school, received an evaluation from your teachers or other responsible officials of the school, and taken an appropriate distribution of high school subjects.
+You must have graduated from high school, received a recommendation from your teachers or other responsible officials of the school, and taken an appropriate distribution of high school subjects.

 Your application must be accompanied by a $75 nonrefundable application fee.
-You must also submit your official secondary school transcript, a teacher evaluation, SAT or ACT scores, and essay.
-Application forms and full instructions are available online at Washington University's Undergraduate Admissions website.
+You must also submit your official secondary school transcript, a teacher recommendation, SAT or ACT scores, and essay.
+Full instructions are available online at Washington University's Undergraduate Admissions website.